serafinayu/CPSC-349-Business_Card_Generator/README.md

 # Business Card Generator Website Project #

-This is website that allows the users to create their business cards.
+This is a website that allows the users to create their business cards.

 ## Institution Info ##